 Potholes begin with slight cracking caused by the expansion and contraction of the ground during winter (freeze and thaw cycles) or stresses put on the pavement by heavy traffic.
 These slight cracks allow penetration through the pavement layer in to the subbase support structure weakening it into collapsed pothole.
 They can also be the result of missing chunks of alligator pavement.
 Pothole repair will require the removal of the defective asphalt down to a stable base, the hole squared off to straight vertical sides, tack coat applied, hole filled with asphalt mix and finally compaction of the asphalt fill.

 Upheaval is an upward movement in asphalt because contamination of the subbase with vegetation growth or subbase swelling due to moisture that has penetrated the pavement and then turned to ice which expands the soil upwards through the pavement.
-Upheaval repair requires removal of broken pavement, repair of the drainage issue or laying down vegetation inhibitor.
+Upheaval repair requires removal of broken pavement, repair of the drainage issue, or laying down vegetation inhibitor.
 Finally, repair of the subbase and reconstruction of the damaged pavement with new asphalt.
 For information on asphalt paving repair services offered in Trenton click here!

 Cost to Repair Parking Lot Potholes

-The cost to repair a pothole in a parking lot depends how wide and deep the hole is, how much subgrade needs to be removed to reach firm support and what type of asphalt mix will be used for patching.
-Parking Lots with several potholes may need more advance repair of the gravel subbase to solve the problems long-term.
+The cost to repair a pothole in a parking lot depends on how wide and deep the hole is, how much subgrade needs to be removed to reach firm support and what type of asphalt mix will be used for patching.
+Parking lots with several potholes may need more advanced repair of the gravel subbase to solve the problems long-term.
 The best way to figure repair costs would be to contact Jersey Strong Paving professionals to request a free repair estimate.
 Call or text (609) 337-4944 we will respond immediately and schedule an on-site inspection at your convenience.

 Parking Lot Consultation

 Most asphalt pavement decay can be traced back to water infiltration into the pavement structure.
-Good drainage design along with crack sealing is single most important maintenance activity that can be performed regularly to stop or delay pavement decay.
+Good drainage design along with crack sealing is the single most important maintenance activity that can be performed regularly to stop or delay pavement decay.
 However, sometimes resurfacing or replacement of the troubled parking lot is the only way forward because repairs over a compromised foundation will not last long.
-What’s underneath the pavement will always reflective through.
+What’s underneath the pavement will always reflect through.

 Asphalt Parking Lot Resurfacing